Marcantoine4581/php-test/README.md

 ```

 ## Run tests
-First, you will need to install dependencies.
+First, you will need to install dependencies with [Composer](https://getcomposer.org/download/).
 ```
 $ composer install